dmillett/political-canvas/README.md

 Meet with constituents... empathy doesn't just happen

 ### Debate Forums
-Zero tolerance for intimidation and hate
+A traditional or town hall style debate with all/most candidates with real/digital dialog.

+ * Traditional with moderator
-### Town Hall Forums
+ * Town Hall with moderator
+ * Approved questions
+ * Surprise questions
+ * Audience questions
-Zero tolerance for intimidation and hate
+ * Zero tolerance for intimidation and hate
+ * Required video and chat interaction

 ### Financial & Volunteer Contributions
 The digital age brings near ubiqitous communication that should not be influenced